munificent/craftinginterpreters/book/evaluating-expressions.md

 </aside>

-We need similar checking to the binary operators.
+We need similar checking for the binary operators.
 Since I promised you every single line of code needed to implement the interpreters, I'll run through them all.